zzhikai/tp/docs/DeveloperGuide.md

 1. The user enters `search j/Software n/David` command to search for applicants in LinkedOUT.

-2. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` and `NameContainsKeywordsPredicate` if the keywords are not empty.
+2. The input attributes will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` and `NameContainsKeywordsPredicate` if the attributes are not empty.

 3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and sort the applicants with partial job and name matching of `Software` or `David`.
-Applicant with the most matched keywords will be displayed on the top of LinkedOUT.
+Applicant with the most matched attributes will be displayed on the top of LinkedOUT.

 The following sequence diagram shows how the search operation works: